Nihari: The Indulgent Weekend Brunch

 • Cook the spices until they release aroma, then add the fried onion slices.
 Stir fry for about 5 seconds.

-• Next, add the rest of the ground spices and fry for about half a minute until they release an aroma.
+• Next, add the remaining ground spices and fry for about half a minute, until they release their aroma.

 • Place the lamb shanks in the slow cooker bowl.
 Add the fried spices to the oil and pour in the water.
-Set the slow cooker on high for an hour, then turn it to low for about 5 hours.
+Set the slow cooker to high for 1 hour, then to low for about 5 hours.

 • Mix the chapati flour with water and stir it into the Nihari.
 Leave it to cook for another hour on low.